madelarambelje/Final_Assignment_Programming1/README.md

 Some correlation can be noticed from the graphs, e.g. the municipalities Oldambt and Pekela have a high percentage of obesity and also corona cases, hospitalizations and deaths.
 Municipality of Groningen has a lower percentage of obesity/overweight and here are lower death rates, corona cases, and hospitalizations.

 NOTE: The municipalities of Delfzijl, Loppersum and Appingedam are being merged as Eemsdelta since 2021.
-Hence data is missing in the data and therefore in the figures.
+Hence data is missing in the figures.